This article provides an overview of elder abuse and elder abuse investigations.

 - Bruises around the breasts or genital area can occur from sexual abuse

 - Sudden changes in financial situations may be the result of exploitation

 - Bedsores, unattended medical needs, poor hygiene, and unusual weight loss are indicators of possible neglect

 - Behavior such as belittling, threats, and other uses of power and control by spouses are indicators of verbal or emotional abuse

-- Strained or tense relationships, frequent arguments between the caregiver and elderly person are also signs
+- Strained or tense relationships and frequent arguments between the caregiver and elderly person are also signs.

 - Be alert.
 The suffering is often in silence.
 If you notice changes in a senior’s personality or behavior, you should start to question what is going on

-For help investigating nursing home abuse, neglect, or elder abuse, hire a local private investigator to dig up the facts.
-To find a private investigator that specializes in these types of investigations, visit our Private Investigator Directory.
+For help investigating nursing home abuse, neglect, or elder abuse, hire a local private investigator to investigate the facts.
+To find a private investigator specializing in elder abuse investigations, visit our Private Investigator Directory.